2 killed in shooting at St. Louis high school; gunman dead

 The shooting left St. Louis Mayor Tishaura Jones shaken.

-“Our children shouldn’t have to experience this,” Jones said at the news conference.
+“Our children shouldn’t have to experience this,” Jones said.
 “They shouldn’t have to go through active shooter drills in case something happens.
 And unfortunately that happened today.”

 White House press secretary Karine Jean-Pierre said additional action is needed to stop gun violence.